fhdsl/metricminer-dashboard/README.md

 cran_googlesheet:
 ```

+### Setting up GitHub

+At this point you should already have your GitHub authorization set up for your metricminer dashboard by having [followed the instructions above.](#setting-up-your-dashboard-repository).

+- [ ] Make sure that `refresh-github` is set to "yes".
+- [ ] Specify the names of the repositories you'd like to collect data from in `github_repos`.
+Make sure it includes the `owner/repository` e.g. `fhdsl/metricminer` not just `metricminer`.
+Commas need to separate the repositories.
+- [ ] Optionally, if you are saving data to Google, specify a googlesheet ID you'd like the GitHub data to be saved to.
+This will only be relevant if you've set `data_dest` to `google`.

 ```
 ###### GitHub ######
 refresh-github: yes
 github_repos: [ fhdsl/metricminer, fhdsl/metricminer.org ]
 github_googlesheet:
 ```

+### Setting up Google Analytics

 ```
 ###### Google Analytics ######
 refresh-ga: yes
 ga_property_ids: [ 422671031, 422558989 ]
 ga_googlesheet:
 ```

+### Setting up Google Forms

 ```
 ###### Google Forms ######